 featuring Adrian Cox (clarinet)

-Does New Orleans jazz belong in church?
-Come along and hear traditional jazz in a gospel concert setting!
-Exactly 65 years ago, the celebrated New Orleans clarinettist George Lewis recorded his album “Jazz at Vespers” in Oxford, Ohio.
+Since 2019 this band has been performing a “Jazz at Vespers” programme asking the question “Does New Orleans jazz belong in church?”
+It’s an opportunity to hear traditional jazz in a gospel concert setting.
+Back in 1954, the celebrated New Orleans clarinettist George Lewis recorded his album “Jazz at Vespers” in Oxford, Ohio.
 His band was the leading New Orleans revivalist band at the time, comprising veterans who had all been in on the birth of jazz.
 Playing in an Episcopal church, they focused on the spirituals and hymns that had been part of the music from the start.